sowmianarayanan/HQ_BI/BI Dev- ETL/README.md

 Hi,

 I have used MySQL as database since it is Open-source and easy to install.
-Even though I am familiar with Pentaho Kettle ETL & Oracle PL/SQL , I have picked MySQL and creating Stored procedures in MySQL just to come out of my comfort zone.
+Even though I am familiar with Pentaho Kettle ETL, Amazon Redshift & Oracle PL/SQL , I have picked MySQL and creating Stored procedures in MySQL just to come out of my comfort zone.

 Below are the steps to follow: